 The test process

-Today, many authorities and companies working with spatial information are building geoportals as an essential part of spatial data infrastructures (GDI).
+Many authorities and companies that work with spatial information are now building geoportals as an essential part of spatial data infrastructures (GDI).
 Examples of established portals are e.g. the Geoportal-Bund in Germany or the geoportal of the Austrian Länder geoland.at.
-Even if some GI companies today offer "GDI frameworks", "toolkits" or "suites", individually suitable software solutions are not available "off the shelf".
+Even though some GI companies today offer "GDI frameworks", "toolkits" or "suites", individually suitable software solutions are not available "off the shelf".

 The reason for this is essentially that geoportals are not created "on a greenfield site", but have to be integrated into existing environments, e.g. eGovernment infrastructures, with diverse framework conditions.
 Furthermore, corresponding software solutions are not in mass use, but are rather (further) developed on a project-specific basis.
 The operator of a geoportal to be set up can therefore not blindly rely on receiving stable standard software.
 Rather, there will be a need to test and thus qualify the software in cooperation with the provider.
 The costs for this evaluation in the form of tests may well amount to approx. 30% of the total costs of software projects, and in individual cases even more.
 1. Against this background, this article explains which software tests are relevant in the context of geoportals and how they can be carried out.